wfondrie/evrspin/README.md

 The evrspin package is intended to help plan exosome and extracellular vesicle purifications by ultracentrifugation.

 TODO:
-- work on documentation
+- work on documentation for cutoff\_d.R, pelleted.R, and sed\_time.R
-- add rotors from original paper
-- validate using rotors from original paper
+- Add more unit tests